Sabu (wrestler): Eastern/Extreme Championship Wrestling (1993–1995)

 On February 4, 1995, Sabu and Tazmaniac defeated The Public Enemy (Johnny Grunge and Rocco Rock) to win the ECW World Tag Team Championship in a double tables match at Double Tables.
 They lost the titles to Benoit and Malenko three weeks later at Return of the Funker.
 Sabu wrestled his last match of his first tenure in ECW on the March 28 episode of Hardcore TV by defeating Mikey Whipwreck.
 In April, after being scheduled to compete in the main event of Three Way Dance for the World Tag Team Championship, Sabu no–showed the event to accept a booking in Japan for New Japan Pro-Wrestling (NJPW), which led Paul Heyman to publicly and legitimately fire Sabu at the event.
+Accounts of the episode differ.
+According to Heyman, Sabu repeatedly assured him in the days beforehand that he would honor the ECW date, only for Heyman to learn otherwise from Sabu's answering machine message stating he had already left for Japan; Sabu maintained he had told Heyman of his plans in advance.
+With Sabu absent, Heyman addressed the sold-out ECW Arena alongside Taz to explain the situation, and the crowd responded to Sabu's name with chants of disapproval.
+In his memoir, Brunk framed the decision primarily in financial terms, writing that the New Japan contract paid roughly five times what he was earning from ECW at the time, and did not directly address Heyman's account of the phone calls.